jpascasio1993/task-logger-api/README.md

 This project includes `.env` in the repository since this is just an exercise.

 **Running the API**
-Run the following command to start up the API
+Run the following command to start up the API locally

 ```sh
     # install the dependencies